Jeep Patriot Insurance Rates

 Rates are averaged for all Jeep Patriot models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a quick review of the data touched on above.
+The following is a brief review of the information touched on above.

 Rate Tables and Charts